-The first time you run the client, you should see output that looks like this:
+The first time you run the client, you should see an output that looks like this:

-We needed to copy above link code and paste it on any browser and enter the credentials of your Dropbox account and save when we click on continue.
+We needed to copy the above link code and paste it on any browser and enter the credentials of your Dropbox account and save it when we click on continue.

 Make the scripts executable with this command: